Geo-Python-2023/final-exercise-adcarrido/README.md

 7. Plot the data as shown in the example above

 Note that we also hope to see you use Markdown cells to explain your data analysis, and code comments where needed to explain what your code does.

+## Use of AI-LLM tools in this exercise

+A description of possible use of artificial intelligence large language model (AI-LLM) tools (e.g., ChatGPT) in this exercise will be added before the GitHub classroom link to create your copy of the exercise is made live on the course website.

 ## Grading